Policies and Procedures

 The purpose of this policy is to provide an alcohol and drug-free environment for faculty, students, administration, and support staff at Bellin College in order that the College may carry out its mission and comply with the Drug-Free Workplace Act of 1988.

-Drug Abuse and Alcohol Prevention Program (DAAPP)
+Alcohol and Drug Policy & Alcohol and Drug Abuse Prevention Program (DAAPP)

 Annual Notification to Students of FERPA Rights